Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 - We will use the formula $\tau =\frac{R^2}{6D} $, where $R$ is the traverse distance.

-**1.c.** Calculate the times it takes for the protein (~30 kDa GFP) with a diffusion constant D=30 µm^2/s to diffuse across four different cell types:
+**1.c.** Calculate the times it takes for the GFP protein with a diffusion constant D=30 µm^2/s to diffuse across four different cell types:

 - (i) *E.coli* with R≈1 μm,